Skip to main content

 1. Power Requirements

-• Power Supply Standard: Must use an independent power adapter of 5V / 2A or higher
+• Power Standard: Must use an independent power adapter of 5V / 2A or higher

-• Prohibited Actions: Except for the specific models listed below, power supply through the 3D printer motherboard interface is strictly prohibited
+• Prohibited Action: Except for the specific models listed below, it is strictly forbidden to power the device through the 3D printer motherboard interface

-• Risk Warning: Insufficient power will cause unstable device operation, frequent restarts, and may lead to hardware damage over time
+• Risk Warning: Insufficient power supply will cause unstable device operation and frequent restarts.
+Prolonged use may result in hardware damage.

 2. Storage Media Selection

-M2WE Solid State CardNon-Lite/MINI-PAD seriesDedicated solution, must use the M2SD programmer
+M2WE Solid State CardNon-Lite/MINI-PAD seriesSpecialized solution, must be used with an M2SD programmer

 • Capacity: 16GB-128GB (32GB/64GB recommended)